Guidance

 • Measures are being sought in Parliament to update existing legislation, taking advantage of opportunities provided by data and technology advancements, to simplify and expedite the process by which asset data is shared

 • discovery project is underway, exploring the potential benefits of widening access to NUAR and the constraints surrounding new propositions.
 Following an extensive, open and fruitful period of stakeholder engagement, we are now in the process of analysing all the ideas captured.
-As a result, while the Geospatial Commission will continue to work closely with stakeholders and will always welcome feedback on the NUAR programme as a whole, we will not be incorporating new ideas into NUAR Discovery at this stage.
+As a result, while the Geospatial Commission will continue to work closely with stakeholders and will always welcome feedback on the NUAR programme as a whole, we will not be incorporating new ideas into the discovery project at this stage.
 Please look out for future updates on this webpage, for the latest news on this exciting work as it progresses.

 Getting involved

-NUAR Onboarding in 60 Webinars
+NUAR onboarding in 60 webinar

 Contact us